MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 }
 ```

-Congratulations!
-You've written your first algorithm in JavaScript! :-)

 ## Assignment

 The assignment is the same as the one above, except this time you're looping over you nested array, doubling the values, and returning the result.